salsify/delayed_job_worker_pool/README.md

 All settings are optional and nil values are ignored.

+## Upgrading from v0.2.x

+* Convert your worker settings to a single worker group (see _Usage_)
+* Please note the delayed job worker names changed to include ` group: <group_name>`, e.g. if you are monitoring them by their name

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/salsify/delayed_job_worker_pool.

 ## License